plepe/overpass-layer/README.md

 * minZoom: Show layer only from the given zoom level (default: 16)
 * maxZoom: Show layer only up to the given zoom level (default: no limit)
 * feature: an object describing how the feature will be formated resp. styled.
 Each of the values may be either a function which will be passed an OverpassObject or a string which will be processed with the templating language TwigJS:
   * style: An object or a function or a TwigJS template (string), styling the resulting map feature.
+Style-Id: "default".
     * If an object is used, e.g.: { weight: 2, fillColor: 'red' }
     * If a function is used, the function will be passed the OverpassObject object and should return the style as object.
     * If a TwigJS template is used, the template should create lines with "key: value" (E.g. `color: red\nweight: 2`).
 See below for possible patterns.
+  * "style:*": Additional styles with the style-id as suffix (e.g. "style:casing").
   * title: the title of the feature popup and the object in the list.
   * body: the body of the feature popup.
   * description: a short description shown in the list.
   * marker: an icon definition for L.icon (if boolean true or iconSign defined use standard map marker)
+    * url: url of an icon.
-  * markerSign: a HTML string which will be shown within the icon.
+    * sign: a HTML string which will be shown within the icon.
+    * size: either [ x, y ] or "x,y".
+    * anchor: either [ x, y ] or "x,y".
+    * popupAnchor: either [ x, y ] or "x,y".
   * priority: a numeric value by which the elements in the list will be sorted (lower values first)
   * appUrl: an url for the link of an item in the list, default: '#'.
 * const: an object variable which is available as prefix in twig functions.
 See below.